 - Using a craft knife and cutting surface, cut out your words to create a stencil.

 3. Paint your inspirational words onto the canvas.

-- Once your canvas is dry, lay out your word stencils onto the canvas to determine the placement.
+- Once your canvas is dry, layout your word stencils onto the canvas to determine the placement.
 Trace your stencil with a pencil onto the prepared canvas.

 - Using a small artist’s paintbrush, apply paint to the outline of your stenciled words.
 Be sure to make sure your pencil marks are sufficiently covered.
 Fill in the words with paint.
 You may need to do multiple coats to get the coverage you want.
-You can also use another color to create a shadow to your words like Lisa did on her old door sign.
+You can also use another color to create a shadow for your words like Lisa did on her old door sign.

 4. Hang your art and be inspired!